consciousness

 our sense of being ourself

-During awakening we progressively discover ourselves and then gradually become aware of the thoughts and images of our symbolic consciousness.
+During awakening we progressively discover ourselves and then gradually become aware of the thoughts and images that are symbols of our sensations and memories.

 we are what happens to us

-We are continuously created by our environment.
+Our knowledge of our selves, and our image of ourselves is continuously created by our interaction with our environment.
 Without an environment our usual idea of our self vanishes.
 If we spend 24 hours in a float chamber deprived of sensation or in deep meditation the picture of the world around us that we take for granted in everyday life no longer stays together.
-We enter a world of shifting images and scenarios drawn from our memories.
+We enter a world of shifting images and scenarios drawn from old memories.

 Dreaming is similar.
 When external stimuli are reduced during sleep we produce images and stories that make sense of passing sensations and memories.
 Our autobiographical self with its memories of our history slips into the background.